haoNoQ/nullbot/README.md

 NullBot
 =======

 NullBot - an adaptive Skirmish AI for Warzone 2100 open-source realtime strategy game is hosted here after being rewritten from scratch as "NullBot 3".
-Older versons of NullBot are still hosted at https://sourceforge.net/projects/nullbot2100/
+Older versions of NullBot are still hosted at https://sourceforge.net/projects/nullbot2100/

 Unlike NullBot 1.x or 2.x, NullBot 3.x doesn't have any build system; you can just throw the files in this repository to /multiplay/skirmish/, select the AI in the game menu and play and it'll work.